Our Cardiovascular Medicine Fellows

 Residency: Brigham & Women's Hospital

 Ronuk is originally from Reading, PA.
 He completed undergraduate education at Penn State University and medical school at Sidney Kimmel Medical College (Jefferson) through an accelerated BS/MD program.
 He then moved to Boston for internal medicine residency at Brigham and Women’s Hospital.
-Ronuk has worked with Dr. Dhruv Kazi at the Smith Center for Outcomes Research in Cardiology and is interested in cost-effectiveness research for emerging cardiovascular therapies.
-Outside the hospital, he enjoys playing tennis, getting outside, exploring Boston’s bar and restaurant scene with friends, and cheering on Philly sports teams from afar.
+Ronuk has worked with Dr. Kazi at the Smith Center for Outcomes Research in Cardiology on cost-effectiveness research for emerging cardiovascular therapies.
+He is now planning to pursue subspecialty training in clinical electrophysiology.
+Outside the hospital, he enjoys playing tennis and squash, getting outside around the city, exploring Boston’s bar and restaurant scene, and cheering on Philly sports teams from afar.

 Robert D’Angelo, MD, MS